Ray Hendrick

-Ray also finished 8th in 1974 and 9th in 1975 in the National Late Model Sportsman Points before it became known as the Busch Grand National Division.
+Hendrick also finished eighth in 1974 and ninth in 1975 in the National Late Model Sportsman Points before it became known as the Busch Grand National Division.
 Ray won the Modified "Race of Champions" 2 times, in 1969 on the 1-mile Langhorne Speedway asphalt and in 1975 on the Trenton Speedway 1.5-mile oval.
-Ray is 1st on the all-time winners list of Martinsville Speedway with 20 wins between 1963 and 1975.
+Hendrick is first on the all-time winners list of Martinsville Speedway with 20 wins between 1963 and 1975.
 Next on the list is Richard Petty with 15 wins, followed by Geoff Bodine, Darrell Waltrip, and Richie Evans.
-Ray also won a 100 Lap National Championship race on Memorial Day Weekend of 1970 at Stafford Motor Speedway.
+Hendrick also won a 100 Lap National Championship race on Memorial Day Weekend of 1970 at Stafford Motor Speedway.

 Hendrick was best known for his racing philosophy of racing anywhere and everywhere.
 Hendrick's modified career and philosophy of racing anywhere and everywhere prevented him from competing full-time in NASCAR Winston Cup.
-In 17 starts, he collected two top-five and six top-10 finishes.
+In 17 starts, he collected two top-five and six top-ten finishes.